EQUINIMITY PROJECT, Tucson, AZ

 October, 2019 – Present

-Joyful Movement classes for members in the Independent Living, Assisted Living and Memory Care communities.
+In Motion and Joyful Movement classes for members in the Independent Living, Assisted Living and Memory Care communities.
+In May, 2020, we implemented In Motion On Line classes through ZOOM as we respond to the shelter-in-place requirements necessitated by Covid-19.

 HANDMAKER CONTINUING CARE RETIREMENT COMMUNITY, Tucson, AZ